eProsima/Fast-DDS-docs/CONTRIBUTING.md

 ## Submitting a pull request

 If writing an issue does not do it for you because you just know what has to be done and how, and you have the energy and time to directly contribute to the documentation, submitting a pull request is your way to go.
-Please mind that in doing so, you accept to abide to the pull request process followed on this repository, meaning:
+Please mind that by doing so, you accept to abide to the pull request process followed on this repository, meaning:

 1. Document one thing at a time.
 Avoid pull requests where several features or functionalities are documented at the same time.